WHAT IS RECOVERY?

 SAMHSA’s Working Definition of Recovery from Mental Disorders and/or Substance Use Disorders

-Health: Overcoming or managing one's disease(s) or symptoms—for example, abstaining from use of alcohol, illicit drugs, and non-prescribed medications if one has an addiction problem—and for everyone in recovery, making informed, healthy choices that support physical and emotional well-being.
+Health: Overcoming or managing one's disease(s) or symptoms and for everyone in recovery, making informed, healthy choices that support physical and emotional well-being.

 Home: A stable and safe place to live.